siegstedt/betta/README.md

     cd betta
     ```

-3. **Configure environment variables (optional):**
+3. **Configure environment variables:**

-    For local development, copy the example environment file:
+    Copy the example environment file to the root directory:

     ```bash
-    cp frontend/.env.example frontend/.env.local
+    cp .env.example .env
     ```

+    Edit `.env` with your specific values.
 The default configuration should work for Docker development.
-For custom setups, edit `frontend/.env.local` with your API URL.

 4. **Build and run the containers:**